CC0 Public Domain

 It is not uncommon for an anxiety disorder to become established and to continue long after the initial trigger has ceased to pose a specific issue, but the sooner we are able to recognise the symptoms and offer support, the better able we are to support a child in overcoming their anxiety.

-You might observe physical symptoms of panic in your child – these are the feelings that gear us up to manage high stress situations, so your child’s body is responding as it would if they came face to face with a grizzly bear.
-Symptoms might include:
+You might observe physical symptoms of panic in your child – these are the feelings that gear us up to manage high stress situations, so your child’s body is responding as it would if they came face to face with a grizzly bear in the wild, for example.
+(The fight, flight or freeze response.)

 You may also observe a pattern of anxious thoughts, feelings or behaviours in your child.
 These might include: